 Meet the Author

-She is also the author of five books of fiction, including While You Were Gone, which won an IPPY Silver Medal.
+Sybil Baker’s latest novel Apparitions is the winner of the 2024 IPPY Gold Medal in short fiction.
+She is the author of five books of fiction, including While You Were Gone, which won an IPPY Silver Medal.
 Her book of nonfiction Immigration Essays was the 2018-2019 Read2Achieve selection for the University of Tennessee at Chattanooga.
 She was awarded two MakeWork Artist Grants and an Individual Artist’s Fellowship from the Tennessee Arts Commission.
-She is a Professor of creative writing at the University of Tennessee, Chattanooga, is the DIrector of the Meacham Writers’ Workshop, and is on faculty at the Yale Writers’ Workshop.
+Her work has appeared in a variety of publications including Guernica, Electric Literature, Glimmer Train, and Critical Flame.

-Praise for Apparitions:
+Praise for 2024 IPPY Gold Medal winner Apparitions:

 “This slim page-turner is deceptively complex: part lush travelogue, part twisty love story, part murder mystery.
 I loved getting to travel along with Simone and Agnes, characters so lively they nearly leap off the page.
 In Apparitions, Sybil Baker has spun a tale of how our pasts can haunt us, and what happens when women choose alternative paths for their lives.”